RazK/HeroMaker/docs/shared/ARCHITECTURE.md

 HeroMaker exposes three primary states in the frontend experience (see `USER_JOURNEYS.md` for detailed steps):

 1. **Browse** – Lists completed public characters (`GET /api/characters`) so users can explore the gallery.
-2. **Create** – A guided workflow that starts a creation (`POST /api/creations`), walks the user through webcam capture, and then streams progress as backend tasks run.
+2. **Create** – A guided workflow that starts a creation (`POST /api/creations`), allows user to capture image via webcam or upload from device, and then streams progress as backend tasks run.
 3. **Show** – Presents an individual character with its VRM file, thumbnails, and task history once the pipeline finishes.

 The frontend treats the backend as the single source of truth and polls for creation/task progress every ~2 seconds while a hero is being built.